 Disability Resources – Qualifying for Services

-If you have a documented disability and want to receive accommodations at KSU, you will need to officially register with the Testing and Disability office every semester .
+If you have a documented disability and want to receive accommodations at KSU, you will need to officially register with the Office of Disability Services every semester .

-Please call (502) 597-5076 to schedule a confidential meeting to discuss your disability and your accommodation needs.
+Please call (502) 597-6041 to schedule a confidential meeting to discuss your disability and your accommodation needs.
 Ideally we will meet in person, but if necessary due to your circumstances (e.g., taking classes at a regional campus or online), an intake meeting can be conducted over the phone.
-If possible, please bring the required documentation with you (see Disability Documentation Guidelines on this site) or have it sent to Lloyd Clark in advance of our meeting.
+If possible, please bring the required documentation with you (see Disability Documentation Guidelines on this site) or have it sent to Dr. Phillip Clay in advance of our meeting.
 Please send documentation to:

 Frankfort, KY 40601

-If you have already submitted your documentation such as an evaluation report, Section 504 plan, doctors’ letters, or IEP Individual Education Programs to the Office of Admissions, please also submit them to Testing and Disability Services at the address above immediately.
+If you have already submitted your documentation such as an evaluation report, Section 504 plan, doctors’ letters, or IEP Individual Education Programs to the Office of Admissions, please also submit them to the Office of Disability Services at the address above immediately.
 Doing so will help ensure there are no delays in processing your accommodations.

 While you may pursue qualifying for services at any point, it is best to do so well in advance.